grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

        ```river
        basic_auth {
          username = "USERNAME"
-         password_file = "PASSWORD_FILE"
+         password = "PASSWORD"
        }
        ```

     2. Replace `USERNAME` with the basic authentication username to use.

-    3. Replace `PASSWORD_FILE` with a path to a file containing the basic authentication password or API key.
+    3. Replace `PASSWORD` with the basic authentication password or API key to use.

 5. If you have more than one endpoint to write metrics to, repeat the `endpoint` block for additional endpoints.